Specific storage: Specific yield

-It is primarily used for unconfined aquifers, since the elastic storage component, $S_s$, is relatively small and usually has an insignificant contribution.
-Specific yield can be close to effective porosity, but there are several subtle things which make this value more complicated than it seems.
-Some water always remains in the formation, even after drainage; it clings to the grains of sand and clay in the formation.
-Also, the value of specific yield may not be fully realized for a very long time, due to complications caused by unsaturated flow.
+It is primarily used for unconfined aquifers since the elastic storage component, $S_s$, is relatively small and usually has an insignificant contribution.
+Specific yield can be close to effective porosity, but several subtleties make this value more complicated than it seems.
+Some water always remains in the formation, even after drainage; it clings to the grains of sand and clay.
+Also, the value of a specific yield may not be fully realized for a very long time due to complications caused by unsaturated flow.
 Problems related to unsaturated flow are simulated using the numerical solution of Richards Equation, which requires estimation of the specific yield, or the numerical solution of the Soil Moisture Velocity Equation, which does not require estimation of the specific yield.